jbillo/lambda-website-monitor/README.md

 * Bandwidth: The Lambda function has to reach out to the Internet to contact the remote servers.
 You get 1GB/month free outbound traffic from AWS to the Internet.
-    * Assuming those pages are not downloading large amounts of content with a GET request (the check HTTP method defaults to HEAD), you again should be well within the free tier.
+    * Assuming those pages are not downloading large amounts of content with a GET request (the check HTTP method defaults to HEAD), you should still be well within the free tier.

-## Possible Improvements
+## Possible improvements
 Feel free to send a pull request for any improvements you might think of, including:
 * Multiple checks of remote host before firing an alert
 * Support for checking multiple websites/URLs - consider Lambda environment variables
 * Minification of code in .yaml template, as well as removal of comments in final output file
 * SMS support

-## References and Resources
+## References and resources
 Other solutions and documentation I reviewed while developing this included:

 * AWS documentation (mainly CloudFormation, Lambda and IAM)